GunjanKhatrii/GunjanKhatrii/README.md

 - Python & ML libraries (NumPy, Pandas, Scikit-learn, Seaborn, Bokeh etc.)
 - Sensor data analysis using python projects
 - SQL for data analysis and querying
-- Linux OS for development and scripting

-I'm still in the early stages of my Machine Learning journey — always experimenting, growing, and learning something new every day.

 Thanks for stopping by!
 I hope you enjoy exploring my work. 😊